Credit: @chopan585 on Instagram

 Nash House Museum and The Freedom Wall (Greater Niagara)

 Credit: @kasia_emerald on Instagram

 Visit the Nash House Museum in Buffalo, the former home of Rev. J Edward Nash, pastor of the Michigan Avenue Baptist Church.
 Rev. Nash wrote many of his sermons and letters here, and these crucial parts of Buffalo's African American community history are on display for viewing.
-All tours must be made by appointment.
-Drive 10 minutes away from the museum and view the portraits of prominent African American figures like Martin Luther King, Shirley Chisholm, and Rev. J Edward Nash at The Freedom Wall.
-While you’re in the Buffalo-Niagara area, also snap a photo of the exterior of the only operating African American jazz club in the United States, The Colored Musicians Club, which is currently premiering archival excerpts from concerts on their Facebook page.
+All tours outside 11:30 am-4 pm Thursdays and Saturdays must be made by appointment.
+Drive 10 minutes away from the museum and view the portraits of prominent African American figures like Martin Luther King, Jr., Shirley Chisholm, and Rev. J Edward Nash at The Freedom Wall.
+While you’re in the Buffalo-Niagara area, also snap a photo of the exterior of the only operating African American jazz club in the United States, The Colored Musicians Club, which is set to undergo a multi-million dollar renovation and expansion.
 The Niagara Falls Underground Railroad Heritage Center is a museum that reveals authentic stories of Underground Railroad freedom seekers and abolitionists in Niagara Falls.
-Be sure to purchase your tickets in advance as only 25 visitors are allowed in the museum at once.

 The Library at the A.J.
 Williams-Myers African Roots Center (Hudson Valley)